-- Water releasable or water-soluble adhesives - X Non-water releasable or water-soluble adhesives
+- Releasable adhesives - 🗴 Non-releasable adhesives

 6. LABELS & SLEEVES

 Labels and sleeves made of same materials as the main packaging body ensure it is properly detected during sorting steps and lower residue contamination of recyclates.
 Labels and sleeves made of other materials are acceptable if their coverage of packaging is limited and does not hinder the sorting process.